pvalderas/ml-microservice-composition-evolution/README.md

 You can find here the following:

-* Case studies: four case studies modelled in BPMN that have been used to manually test de application of the adaptation rules presented in [1]
+* CaseStudies: four case studies modelled in BPMN that have been used to manually test de application of the adaptation rules presented in [1]
-* Dataset: an Excel file with the dataset generated from the appplication of the adaptation rules to the case studies
+* dataset.xlsx: an Excel file with the dataset generated from the appplication of the adaptation rules to the case studies
 * R script: An script implemented in the R language in order to train different machine learning techniques from the previous dataset